tremor-rs/tremor-www-main/content/blog/LFX-Mentorship-Blog.md

 The Tremor community is absolutely great.
 As I was contributing to it as a part of my internship, I was lucky to have direct access to the Tremor developers working at Wayfair whenever I had any questions.
 We used to have a lot of meetings in the General Voice channel on discord with the Tremor developers and anyone could join in and ask questions, discuss ideas and share what they are working on.
 This used to be super helpful.

-Apart from that, every Tuesday we used to have office hours where everyone joins in and there used to be discussions on topics like: "Why did tremor go open source", "Good practices for contributing to open-source", and Q/As.
+Apart from that, on the first Tuesday of every month we used to have office hours where everyone joins in and there used to be discussions on topics like: "Why did tremor go open source", "Good practices for contributing to open-source", and Q/As.
 They used to be a lot of fun.

 I am so grateful to my mentors: Darach, Heinz and Matthias for being super kind and always encouraging me to ask questions and clarifying all my doubts.
 Also, thanks to Ana for always being so nice and helping with my Rust errors.
-I thank them all for their time and help.
+They all are amazing and I thank them for their time and help.

 ## Final thoughts